 The new call to action builds on the earlier report, “Financing Transformation: A Guide to Green Building for Green Bonds and Green Loans,” which outlined how green building certifications, such as LEED, BREEAM, Green Star, Green Mark and HQE, can set the benchmark for sustainable investments.
 This new report expands the conversation to ensure that financing solutions are inclusive, enabling more building owners to access the funds needed to make meaningful improvements.

-“Achieving large-scale decarbonization is only possible with widespread adoption of green building practices,” says Peter Templeton, president and CEO of USGBC.
+“Achieving large-scale decarbonization is only possible with widespread adoption of green building practices,” USGBC President and CEO Peter Templeton says.
 “Every building needs a decarbonization plan to help meet emissions reduction goals to mitigate climate change.
 However, making improvements to the vast stock of existing buildings requires access to capital.
 ‘Building Transition’ underscores the importance of uniting key stakeholders such as investors and policymakers to create more opportunities for building owners to act.”